-Q. How to select an ESB?
+Q15.
+How to select an ESB?

 Maintainability: How to monitor the product?
 If any GUI terminal is available for monitoring the services.

-Enterprose Support- Is the product support reliable.
+Enterprise Support- Is the product support reliable.
 What services are available.

 Flexibility: Can the ESB be configured to meet the business requirements.